isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-07-29-random-acts-of-kindness.md

 <i>William MacAskill</i><br/>
 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=F67C0618-AE4E-4367-BC0D-E1ED25DA83DC"><img src="/images/PL14-Doing-good-better.jpg" style="width:300px; text-align:left;"></a><br/>
 Penguin Publishing Group, 2015.<br/>
-The writer shares how doing good should be thought of differently by using evidence and reasoning and not be based on emotions.<br/>
+The writer shares how doing good should be thought of differently by using evidence and reasoning and not be based on emotions.
+Learn more about the data driven model the author and his colleagues derived to measure altruistic decisions.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=F67C0618-AE4E-4367-BC0D-E1ED25DA83DC">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/F67C0618-AE4E-4367-BC0D-E1ED25DA83DC">online</a>&#128187;.<br/>

 <table style="border-color: #4372d6;" border="1px" cellspacing="0" cellpadding="0">